Placeholder-Software/Dissonance/docs/Tutorials/Team Chat Rooms.md

 ## Step 2: Setup Broadcast/Receive Triggers

 Create a new game object, and name it "Team Chat".
-Add `VoiceBroadcastTrigger` and `VoiceReceiveTrigger` scripts to the entity.
+Add `VoiceBroadcastTrigger` and `VoiceReceiveTrigger` scripts to the object.

 Change the activation mode of the broadcast trigger to `Push To Talk`, and set the input axis name to `TeamChat`.